 Most passengers coming to Peru from North America, Europe and other parts of the world arrive at Jorge Chavez International Airport, in Lima.

-On this article you will find a list of the major international carriers and destinations flying to and from Lima, as well as useful information regarding Jorge Chavez International Airport and visas requirements to travel to Peru.
+In this article you will find a list of most of the major international carriers and destinations flying to and from Lima, as well as useful information regarding Jorge Chavez International Airport and visas requirements to travel to Peru.
+The list is not complete, and since routes change with frequency, you should double check.

 Major international carriers and destinations flying to and from Jorge Chavez International Airport: